Invasion of Portugal (1807): Occupation

 Solano's Spanish column belatedly invaded Portugal on 2 December 1807 while Taranco occupied Porto on 13 December.
 The only resistance was offered by the governor of Valença, who refused to open his gates to the northern column.
 He only caved in when he found that Lisbon had fallen and the Prince Regent had fled.
 While the Portuguese civil authorities were generally subservient toward their occupiers, the common people were angry.
 When Junot raised the French flag on Lisbon's public buildings on 13 December, a riot broke out.
 Mounted troops were sent into the streets to disperse the mob with force.
 As one of his first acts, Junot disbanded the Portuguese army by discharging all its soldiers with less than one year and more than six years of service.
 The remainder were assigned to nine new units and most were marched to northern Germany to perform garrison duty.
 Two Portuguese units were employed by the French in the 2 August 1808 assault during the First Siege of Zaragoza.
 They were 265 men of the 5th Infantry and 288 men of the Caçadores.
 The Portuguese Legion fought at the Battle of Wagram in July 1809 under the command of General Carcôme Lobo.
 The Legion counted 1,471 infantry in three battalions and 133 cavalry in two squadrons.
 In 1812 the Portuguese troops were reorganized into three regiments and participated in the French invasion of Russia.
 Few of these unlucky men survived the campaign.

 Junot did his best to calm the situation by trying to keep his troops under control.
 However, his task was undercut by new orders from Napoleon.
 Junot was instructed to seize the property of the 15,000 persons who had fled to Brazil and to levy a 100 million franc fine on the nation.
 As it happened, the refugees had carried off almost half of the specie in Portugal and the French were barely able to raise enough money to maintain the occupation army.
 Nevertheless, the harsh taxes caused bitter resentment among the population.
 By January 1808 there were executions of persons who resisted the exactions of the French.
 The situation was dangerous, but most of the country's leaders had gone to Brazil, leaving no one to lead an insurrection.

 By the following spring, the occupation army numbered 25,000 active soldiers, thanks to the approximately 4,000 reinforcements that arrived in early 1808.
 The situation changed after the Spanish Dos de Mayo Uprising.
 Junot soon found that all communications with Paris were cut off by the Spanish revolt.
-On 6 June 1808, news of the rebellion reached Porto where General Belesta was stationed with 6,000 Spanish troops, Taranco having died during the winter.
+On 6 June 1808, news of the rebellion reached Porto where General Domingo Belestá was stationed with 6,000 Spanish troops, Taranco having died during the winter.
 After seizing General of Division François Jean Baptiste Quesnel and his 30-man escort, Belesta marched his troops away to join the armies fighting the French.
 Between 9 and 12 June, northwest Portugal erupted in revolt.